 Combinations of openings shall be assumed to give internal pressures, which together with external pressures give the most adverse wind actions.
 Potential openings include doors, windows and vents.
-Closed doors (including roller doors) and windows shall be considered to be openings unless they are capable of resisting the applied wind pressures in all regions (and impact loading from wind-borne debris in Regions C and D).
+Closed doors (including roller and garage doors) and windows shall be considered to be openings unless they are capable of resisting the applied wind pressures in all regions (and impact loading from wind-borne debris in Regions C and D).
 This structural assessment shall include elements such as supports, frames, jambs, roller door guides, windlocks and fixings where the resistance of roller doors relies on those.
 This assessment shall account for any catenary actions developed and relied upon in the structure.
-Garage doors shall be designed and constructed in accordance with AS/NZS 4505, as a minimum requirement.

-In Regions C and D, internal pressure resulting from the dominant opening shall be applied, unless the building envelope (windows, doors and cladding at heights up to 25 m) can be shown to be capable of resisting impact loading from windborne debris determined in accordance with Clause 2.5.7.
+In Regions C and D, internal pressure resulting from the dominant opening shall be applied, unless the entire building envelope (windows, doors and cladding at heights up to 25 m) can be shown to be capable of resisting impact loading from windborne debris determined in accordance with Clause 2.5.8.